fsi-hack4autism/hackathon-2024/README.md

 ||Tech Lead|EY|
 #### Time to Market: 12-18 months

-### Use case 2: Therapy session design co-pilot
+### Use case 2: Program development design co-pilot
-#### Objective: Assist the BCBA design a session specifically tailored for each child
+#### Objective: Assist the BCBA design a program specifically tailored for each child
-A BCBA (Board Certified Behavior Analyst) designs a session specifically for each child based on individualized treatment plan.
+A BCBA (Board Certified Behavior Analyst) designs a program specifically for each child based on individualized treatment plan.
 It will center around the activitie the child enjoys and responds to.
 The objective is to have specific tasks for the child to complete with a certain level of fluency.
 This needs to take into account previous assessments, observations, and progress markers.
 #### Scenario
-* The co-pilot will be able to ingest past session summaries in multi-modal form - videos, notes (digitized and undigitized), voide recordings, etc
+* The co-pilot will be able to ingest past program summaries in multi-modal form - videos, notes (digitized and undigitized), voide recordings, etc
 * Based on these, the co-pilot will place the child in a cohort of other children with similar assessments and markers
 * Based on past successes of children in the cohort, the co-pilot will suggest a recalibrated treatment and markers (if needed) to the BCBA
 * It can generate a progress summary at any given point of time